IdoruYoshikawa/EveSolo/README.md

 python EveSolo.py

 ## For Windows
-Download the Windows build zip file, unzip it, and execute the EveSolo.exe
+Download the Windows build zip file, unzip it, and execute EveSolo.exe